ArnaldoTrujillo/castorflex-blog/source/_posts/2013-04-16-flipping-your-imageview.markdown

 Conclusion
 ----------

-This was a pretty short post to introduce my lib, but I'm sure some guys will be happy to discover that kind of small tricks which can make your app better.
+That was a pretty short post to introduce my lib, but I'm sure some guys will be happy to discover that kind of small tricks which can make your app better.
 But however, please do not make all your controls animated, just when needed, or you will have a sooooo annoyinnng app.

-Do not hesitate to contribute to the [Lib][FlipImageView] or to this [Post][Blog] by leaving comments or making pull requests.
+Do not hesitate to contribute to the [Lib][FlipImageView] or to this [article][Blog] by leaving comments or making pull requests.
 Thanks!

 [Blog]: https://github.com/castorflex/castorflex-blog/blob/master/source/_posts/2013-04-16-flipping-your-imageview.markdown